junejachinmay/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Code Book

-This code book summarizes the resulting data fields in tidy.txt.
+Summarizing contents of output tiday data set (tidydata.txt).
+README.md contains more detailed information about the project.

-Identifiers
+## Identifiers

-subject - The ID of the test subject activity - The type of activity performed when the corresponding measurements were taken Measurements
+SubjectIDs - The ID of the test subject
+Activities - Activity type at the time of measurement

+Measurements

 tBodyAccMeanX